waimea-jlerch/200DTD-assesment/docs/Development.md

 ![Null Image Placeholder](images/null-image.png)

+DO I NEED TO PUT WARNING WHEN GONNA EDIT?

 Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.